mwhapples/BrailleBlaster-NG-docs/manual.md

   true, then your embosser should expect the lines to be longer than the Braille and the number of lines per page to be greater to account for the margins.
-It is recommended to set this to false and configure margins in your embosser's internal settings.
+It is recommended to set this to false and configure margins in your embosser’s internal settings.
 - Pad page: When set to true, for pages which do not have all lines used by Braille, BrailleBlaster will insert new line characters for each empty line at the end of the page.
 This option is most useful for